Introduction

 Identify Key Cost Factors for Stocking

-Don’t underestimate the power of Supplier Relationships.
-Building strong connections with your suppliers can lead to better pricing and discounts, which ultimately helps lower your inventory costs.
+- Don’t underestimate the power of .
+Building can lead to , which ultimately helps lower your inventory costs.
 For instance, if you negotiate bulk purchase agreements, you can reduce the cost per item and enhance your overall profitability.

 By keeping these factors in mind, you can make smart decisions that align with your business goals, ensuring you manage your operations efficiently.